Cyber Security Primer

 A computer program that can replicate itself, infect a computer without permission or knowledge of the user and then spread or propagate to another computer.

 A list of entities that are considered trustworthy and are granted access or privileges.

-1 Source: National Initiative for Cybersecurity Careers and Students, Department of Homeland Security
+1 Source: National Initiative for Cybersecurity Careers and Studies, Department of Homeland Security

 The vast amount of data being generated in our technologically connected world presents cyber security concerns.

 By Mark Gerencser, managing partner, Booz Allen Hamilton’s Global Commercial Business

 Cybersecurity Program Advisory Board members discuss the challenges of hacking, tracking and attacking in the virtual world.
 Also includes a timeline of cyber security history.